ca2/.github/profile/README.md

 Many of the solution files wouldn't work because many repositories are not present in this simplified set of repositories.

-If you browse the repository you just cloned above - https://github.com/ca2/windows-simple-solution - you going to notice it is a link to other repositories in three or more levels.
+If you browse the repository you just cloned above - https://github.com/ca2/windows-simple-solution - you going to notice it consists of few files - mostly configuration and project files - and links to other sub-repositories in three or more levels until it reach link sub-repositories that actually contains source code.

-There are set of repositories with more or less sub-repositories.
+There are other set of repositories structured with this expected layout containing more or less sub-repositories than this "**windows-simple-solution**" repository.

 You can create your own repository with the proper layout including ca2 sub-repositories and your own private or public repositories to work in some project of your own.

+Other repositories can share the same "storage-windows" repository (put in operating-system folder in first step above), as long as they have same layout and are in same level as the "**simple**" folder.

 <!-- Contact -->
 ## Contact